formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 ## Add Documents

-Finally, we will add 3 documents:
+Finally, we will add three documents:

-* 1 document will have a access attribute of "documentType" and string value of "invoice"
+* one document will have a access attribute of "documentType" and string value of "invoice"

-* 1 document will have no access attributes
+* one document will have no access attributes

-* 1 document will have a access attribute of "documentType" and string value of "bill"
+* one document will have a access attribute of "documentType" and string value of "bill"

 ```
 private String addDocument(String siteId, String path, String content, String contentType,